-- Registration for CPD with appropriate organisation (e.g. RCPath, Institute of Biomedical Science [IBMS]). - Record of satisfactory performance for the RCPath CPD scheme, this normally takes the form of a rolling five-year summary of credits accrued. - Other evidence of appropriate CPD relevant to the whole scope of each individual's practice. - Review of CPD at appraisal
+- Registration for CPD with appropriate organisation (e.g. RCPath, Institute of Biomedical Science [IBMS], RCP or other equivalent schemes). - Record of satisfactory performance - Other evidence of appropriate CPD relevant to the whole scope of each individual's practice. - Review of CPD at appraisal